IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 * dynamic - indicates whether the model will be dynamic or not, must be True (default = True).
 * has_holdup - indicates whether holdup terms are constructed or not, must be True (default = True).
-* energy_balance_type - indicates what type of energy balance should be constructed (default = useDefault):
+* energy_balance_type - indicates what type of energy balance should be constructed (default = enthalpyTotal):

-  - EnergyBalanceType.useDefault - refer to property package for default balance type
   - EnergyBalanceType.none - exclude energy balances
   - EnergyBalanceType.enthalpyTotal - single enthalpy balance for material
   - EnergyBalanceType.enthalpyPhase - enthalpy balances for each phase